Việt Nam Quốc Dân Đảng: Post World War II

 The VNQDĐ then established their national headquarters in Hanoi, and began to publish newspapers, expounding their policies and explaining their ideology.
 The OSS agent Archimedes Patti, who was based in Kunming and northern Vietnam, reported that the VNQDĐ were "hopelessly disoriented politically" and felt that they had no idea of how to run a government.
 He speculated that the VNQDĐ were driven by "desires for personal power and economic gain".
 Giap accused them of being "bandits".
 Military and newspaper attacks between the groups occurred regularly, but a power-sharing agreement was put in place until the elections occurred in order to end the attacks and strengthen national unity to further the goal of independence.
 The communists also allowed the VNQDĐ to continue printing material.

 However, the agreement was ineffective in the meantime.
-The VNQDĐ kidnapped Giap and the Propaganda Minister Tran Huy Lieu and held them for three weeks until Ho agreed to remove Giáp and Lieu from the cabinet.
-As a result, the VNQDĐ's Vũ Hồng Khanh became defence minister, with Giap as his deputy.
+The VNQDĐ kidnapped Giáp and the Propaganda Minister Trần Huy Liệu and held them for three weeks until Ho agreed to remove Giáp and Liệu from the cabinet.
+As a result, the VNQDĐ's Vũ Hồng Khanh became defence minister, with Giáp as his deputy.
 What the VNQDĐ and other non-communist nationalists thought to be an equitable power-sharing agreement turned out to be a ruse.
 Every non-communist minister had a communist deputy, and if the former refused to approve a decree, the Vietminh official would do so.
 Many ministers were excluded from knowing the details of their portfolio; Khanh was forbidden to see any military statistics and some were forbidden to attend cabinet meetings.
 In one case, the Minister of Social Works became a factory worker because he was forced to remain politically idle.
 Meanwhile, Giáp was able to stymie the activities of VNQDĐ officials of higher rank in the coalition government.
 Aside from shutting down the ability of the VNQDĐ officials to disseminate information, he often ordered his men to start riots and street brawls at public VNQDĐ events.

-Ho scheduled elections for December 23, but he made a deal with the VNQDĐ and the Dong Minh Hoi, which assured them of 50 and 20 seats in the new national assembly respectively, regardless of the poll results.
+Ho scheduled elections for December 23, but he made a deal with the VNQDĐ and the Đồng Minh Hội, which assured them of 50 and 20 seats in the new national assembly respectively, regardless of the poll results.
 This only temporarily placated the VNQDĐ, which continued its skirmishes against the Vietminh.
-Eventually, Chinese pressure on the VNQDĐ and the Dong Minh Hoi saw them accept a coalition government, in which Tam served as foreign minister.
+Eventually, Chinese pressure on the VNQDĐ and the Đồng Minh Hội saw them accept a coalition government, in which Tam served as foreign minister.
 For the communists' part, they accused the KMT of intimidating them into sharing power with the VNQDĐ, and claimed that VNQDĐ soldiers had tried to attack polling stations.
 The VNQDĐ claimed that the communists had engaged in vote fraud and intimidation, citing Vietminh claims that they had received tallies in excess of 80% in areas controlled by French troops.